nemwiz/cloud-for-web-applications/README.md

 You can also look at the video below.

-- Open the terminal
+- Open the terminal in your Github codespace
-- Run `aws configure --profile <your-zuhlke-shortcode>-fe-workshop`
+- Run `aws configure --profile <your-zuhlke-shortcode>-cloud-workshop`
-- Follow the steps and copy the secret and access key from the `new_user_credentials.csv` file.
+- Follow the steps and copy the secret and access key from the `<your-zuhlke-shortcode>-cloud-workshop_accessKeys.csv` file.
 See above step on creating AWS user
 - For region please key in `ap-southeast-1`
 - For output name you can skip by pressing `Enter`